buzzqw/TUS/OBSS/OBSSv2-eng.md

 | --- |
 | **Description** |

 Terrifying wrinkled crones who haunt repugnant swamps and tangled forests, green hags harbor intense hatred for everything beautiful and pure.
 Using their various illusory capabilities, these hags delight in killing innocents, upsetting noble minds, and demoralizing pure hearts.
 They love using Disguise Self to take the forms of young and attractive girls to seduce and tear young men from their loved ones and relatives, and to corrupt noble and honest citizens with all sorts of depravity and scandal.
 Some green hags prefer to reveal their true nature to their loved ones in a carefully architected moment to drive the man mad with horror and shame.
 Others prolong their courtship and do everything to completely ruin the lives of the men they seduce before showing them the truth.
 Finally, the luckiest of these unfortunate men end up being devoured by their green hag lover: for the unlucky ones, the final fate can be much worse, as the cruel imagination of the green hag is immense.
-A typical green hag stands between 5 and 6 feet tall and weighs just under 175 pounds.
+A typical green hag stands between 5 and 6 meters tall and weighs just under 175 pounds.

 ### Grick